SkyPierIO/skypier.io/src/pages/about.md

 - **How may I qualify to be a Host?**

-    The main requirements are a stable internet with an upload speed of 50 mbps or higher, and a computer that is on and connection constantly.
+    The main requirements are a stable internet with an upload speed of 50 mbps or higher, and a computer that is on and connected constantly.
 - **How much may I earn as a Host?**

-    This may varies due to a number of factors, such as your location and internet speed.
+    This may vary due to a number of factors, such as the supply and demand for your location and internet speed.
 - **What if we don’t have a computer that can connect to the internet constantly?**

-    We are currently developing a solution so that you may use a low-cost computer such as Raspberry Pi.
+    We are currently developing a solution so that you may use a low-cost computer such as a Raspberry Pi.
 We will share an update once it’s available!
 </details>

 <details>